City of Düsseldorf – the provincial capital of North Rhine Westphalia

 Location / neighbouring towns:

 He is situated on the Lower Rhine, mainly on the right banks of the Rhine at the estuary of the river Düssel, from which it takes its name.
 The city of Düsseldorf borders to the north with the towns of Duisburg and Ratingen, to the east with the towns of Mettmann, Erkrath and Hilden, to the south with the towns of Langenfeld and Monheim, and to the west with Dormagen, Neuss and Meerbusch.

 The provincial capital of Düsseldorf has approximately 640,000 residents.
 It is situated in the Federal state of North Rhine Westphalia, administrative region of Düsseldorf, and is one of Germany’s unitary authorities.

 Old town: (U-Bahn station Heinrich-Heine-Alle) called The longest bar in the world with its 260 pubs and bars packed together into only one square kilometre.
 Particularly worth seeing is the „Schlossturm“ castle tower, Carlsplatz with its fruit and vegetable market as well as the Düsseldorf city hall „Rathaus“.

 Königsallee is Düsseldorf’s magnificent boulevard; also worthwhile is a visit to the Kö-Center and the arcade Schadowarkaden as well as a stroll down Schadowstraße with its many shops.

-The bus starts at Kö-Graben in front of Dresdner Bank
+The bus starts at Kö-Graben in front of Commerzbank

 You will find more details on our sub page Fair Düsseldorf.
-With Fair tickets or tickets of the Merkur-Spielarena, you can use public transport fro free.
+With Fair tickets or tickets of the Merkur-Spielarena, you can use public transport for free.

 Düsseldorf – Old town with castle tower